gokulc200/Movie-Search-App/README.md

 The application is designed to adapt and provide an optimal user experience on various devices, such as desktops, tablets, and smartphones.

 <h3>🟢Cross-Platform Compatibility:</h3>
-The travel planner app is designed to work across multiple platforms and operating systems, including Windows, macOS, Linux, iOS, and Android.
+The MOVIE SEARCH APP is designed to work across multiple platforms and operating systems, including Windows, macOS, Linux, iOS, and Android.
 It leverages web technologies or platform-specific frameworks to ensure maximum accessibility.

 <h1>Packages</h1>
 🟡npx create-react-app<br/>